Frequently Asked Questions (FAQs)

 Yes.
 Please provide a full explanation in the box provided of the condition and how it is controlled.

 Alaska will accept MPRE scores taken not more than 8 years prior to the applicant’s Alaska application for admission.
-Please contact us if you have questions about this.
+The score can be submitted any time prior to admission.
+Please see Alaska Bar Rule 5(a).

 Yes.
+The "standard applicant card" or "Form FD-258" is required.
+A blue, double sided, Form FD-258 must be submitted.
 Any fingerprint service provider can usually provide you with the card.
-Ask for the Standard Applicant Card (FD-258).
 Alternatively, you can email the Bar Office and request that one be mailed to you.

-Which parts of the fingerprint card should I fill out?
+Back to TOPWhich parts of the fingerprint card should I fill out?
+Back to TOP

 What payment methods are accepted?